DcRubik/dcrubik/README.md

 My name is Jesús and I'm from Spain.
 Im currently learning Java.
 JavaScript, Python...

-Actually I'm able to do comissions.
+Actually I'm not able to do comissions.
+So busy sorry.

 <br>